Budibase/website/content/blog/inside-it/in-house-development-examples.md

 One is that they’re normally focused on building solutions for highly business-specific problems.

-To flesh this out a bit, we’re really referring to some combination of the following:
+To flesh this out a bit, in-house developed software normally brings along some combination of the following:

 * A need to draw on esoteric data sources or legacy tools.
 * Highly unique or granular workflows that need to be digitalized.